Nobel panel to announce winner of chemistry prize | Technology

 The prizes carry a cash award of 10 million Swedish kronor (nearly USD 900,000) and will be handed out on December 10.

-The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel, who died in 1895.
+The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel in 1895.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)